TEAM HISTORY - 2010s

 The FA Cup was duly won against Liverpool at Wembley (how Di Matteo loves that competition!) and although the eventual league finish of sixth left the club facing no Champions League football for the first time in the Abramovich era, all was well that ended well when the final game of the season finished with the lifting of the European Cup for the first time in our history, ensuring Champions League participation again.

-Didier Drogba headed a late equaliser against Bayern Munich and then scored the decisive penalty in the shoot-out - the perfect ending to his glorious Chelsea career.
+Didier Drogba headed a late equaliser from a Juan Mata corner against Bayern Munich and then scored the decisive penalty in the shoot-out - the perfect ending to his glorious Chelsea career.
 In his eight seasons he became the club's fourth highest scorer with 157 goals, nine of them in nine cup finals - truly the man for the big occasion.

 Having enjoyed a unique month of achievement for Chelsea, Di Matteo was appointed manager on a permanent basis.